zyang01/zyang01.github.io/_posts/2025-02-26-on-revelation-13.md

 ---

-I put down technology as the second beast.
-The beast spoke like a dragon indeed.
+I put down technology/internet as the second beast.
+The beast spoke like a dragon (doubt) indeed.
 I was [informed by an Israeli border officer last month](../on-going-home/){:target="_blank"} that the second beast performed great signs just the night before and made fire come down from heaven to earth in front of people.
 I was quite willing to walk into a special delivery from the second beast during my trip due to how faithful my "friends" had been.

-I put down humanity/self and/or [drugs (money)](../on-drug-money-addiction/){:target="_blank"} for the image of the beast.
+I put down humanity/humanism/self and/or [drugs (money)](../on-drug-money-addiction/){:target="_blank"} for the image of the beast.
 People kept telling me to think about myself first during my recent rollercoaster ride of six months, and less than a dozen people bought me coffee.
 It seems like most only think about me, myself and I all day and are extremely occupied with taking and posting selfies on Instagram or whatever trendy Web3 social media bullshit the crypto/tech bros are up to nowadays.
 I also learned that I'm one of those extremely rare idiots who do not worship themselves, consider themselves to be of the utmost importance in the head, nor consider themselves righteous all the time.
 No wonder I'm bankrupt and rent is 4.5 months overdue right now despite making mid-six-figures less than a year ago.
 I certainly cannot buy or sell right now.
 I have started my adult live-stream webcam career for a couple of weeks now.
 I'm still below the withdrawal minimum on Chaturbate and Stripchat due to my unwillingness to do private shows and my insistence on goodwill-only income, despite literally working my ass off and giving my best every single stream.
 It's honestly extremely difficult to earn an honest living nowadays, probably not a path you want to go down if you consider yourself "wise".

 ---